nathan-hh/SwiftyMediaGallery/README.md

 nathan-hh, fdg

 ## License

-SwiftyMediaGallery is available under the MIT license.
+SwiftyMediaGallery is available under the [NON-AI-MIT license]([https://cocoapods.org](https://github.com/non-ai-licenses/non-ai-licenses/blob/main/NON-AI-MIT)).
 See the LICENSE file for more info.